anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   After the software is compromised, the Pledge could be instructed by the attacker to onboard another time but now with a real Registrar of a target Domain being attacked.
 This way, a compromised Pledge could become trusted in the attacker's target Domain.
-  {{Section 11.4 of RFC8995}} describes more details of this attack and its mitigations.
+  {{Section 11.4 of BRSKI}} describes more details of this attack and its mitigations.

 Onboarding:
 : Onboarding describes the process to provide necessary operational data to a Pledge